k2view-academy/K2View-Academy/articles/k2verify/k2verify_execution/06_results.md

 # Verify Execution Results

-The Results page provides a comprehensive, multi-level view of verification outcomes for a completed k2verify task.
+The Results page provides a comprehensive, multi-level view of verification outcomes for a completed Verify task.
 It is designed to help users quickly understand overall status, identify problematic tables, and drill down to individual record and field discrepancies.

 #### 1. Open the Results page
 * Go to the results page.